bmguillo/introtoprogramming/README.md

 - JupyterHub, allows for a multi-user Jupyter notebook server as opposed to a locally hosted Jupyter notebook server(localhost:8888, 127.0.0.1:8888) which hosts user instances with a server in the cloud.
 We use a distribution of JupyterHub that runs on top of Kubernetes https://jupyterhub.readthedocs.io/en/latest/<br />

+The requirements3 file is required, it needs to be created in the root of the repository for Python 3 dependencies/packages that need to be installed at build time such as matplotlib, pandas

 # Information on MyBinder, JupyterHub, BinderHub, Helm, Docker/Kubernetes
 For more information on utillizing mybinder for multi-user jupyter notebook hosting & jupyter notebooks in the future: https://jupyter-notebook.readthedocs.io/en/stable/public_server.html, https://jvns.ca/blog/2017/11/12/binder--an-awesome-tool-for-hosting-jupyter-notebooks/